senzing-garage/sz-sdk-java/Migration.md

 `java.lang.StringBuffer` class or `com.senzing.g2.engine.Result` class as parameter types to populate parameters with the results of the operation.

-An operation that leveraged in `StringBuffer` in version 3.x might look like the following:
+An operation that leveraged a `StringBuffer` in version 3.x might look like the following:

 ```java
 StringBuffer sb = new StringBuffer();